google/WebFundamentals/src/content/en/updates/2018/09/asynchronous-access-to-http-cookies.md

 The main reasons for avoiding cookies are:

-* Cookies bring your storage schema into the your back-end API.
+* Cookies bring your storage schema into your back-end API.
   Each HTTP request carries a snapshot of the cookie jar.
 This makes it easy for back-end engineers to introduce dependencies on the current cookie format.
 Once this happens, your front-end can't change its storage schema without deploying